 - 65 and older

 - With certain disabilities

 - With End-Stage Renal Disease

+- With ALS (Lou Gehrig's Disease)

 If you sign up for Medicare and are still actively working, your FEHB plan is usually your primary coverage (meaning it pays first).
 If you're retired, Medicare is usually your primary coverage.